ansys/pyhps/doc/source/user_guide/dcs_migration.rst

 Evaluators
 ~~~~~~~~~~

-The evaluators resources and corresponding endpoints have been moved to the new Resource Management Service (RMS).
+The evaluator resources and corresponding endpoints have been moved to the new Resource Management Service (RMS).
 This is reflected in PyHPS accordingly.

 .. tabs::